 Deep FIFOs are challenging for formal verification in general.
 An easy way to reduce the design complexity of a FIFO is to minimize the DEPTH parameter.
 However, this approach cuts the verification state-space forcefully.
 A more mature approach is to enable formal verification to explore and set the FIFO depth as needed.
-As illustrated in Figure 5, a symbolic depth is defined and used to determine the FIFO full and back-pressure conditions.
-The assume property ensures that the sym\depth, once set by formal, remains constant throughout the process.
+As illustrated in Figure 5, a symbolic depth is defined and used in place of the DEPTH parameter.
+The assume property ensures that the sym_depth, once set by formal, remains constant throughout the process.
 The sym-depth can be as small as 2 or a more significant value if the number of entities is essential for formal coverage.
 Then, the FIFO can be filled quickly, and the subsequent back-pressure logic can be verified.